Teen Marijuana Treatment & Early Intervention

 Is it really true that marijuana use leads to more serious drugs?

 Yes.
 For example, people who smoke marijuana are more likely to begin abusing alcohol.
-Studies have also found that marijuana "primes" the brain for a stronger response to other drugs, like morphine.
+Studies have also found that marijuana "primes" the brain for a stronger response to other drugs.